kingsley1989/kingsley1989.github.io/_pages/publications.md

   My newest publications could be found on my [Google Scholar page](https://scholar.google.com/citations?user=u2rFTvYAAAAJ&hl=en).

 overview: |
-  Besides the designing of fundimental machine learning algorithms, I also invloved in several domain projects that utilizing machine learning technologies.

   In addition to each publication's citation information, which will include links to a pdf version when possible, I have attached an assortment of informative icons (idea credit: [Emily Dolson](http://emilyldolson.com/)).